uofu-emb/rtos/labs/03.threads/README.md

 The operating system handles the internal concerns of atomicity, tracking counter value, as well as blocking and waiting for availability.

 ## Shared state
 The execution contexts in this program both use two shared resources.
 The first is __shared state__, a global variable `counter` containing a count.
-The second is a shared system device, the standard IO `printk` function and its underlying serial output.
+The second is a shared system device, the standard IO `printf` function and its underlying serial output.
 These resources are not __thread-safe__, and cannot be accessed by more than one thread at a time.
 Anytime we access a shared resource we must do so in a mutually exclusive way.

 ## Critical sections
 A __critical section__ refers to a block of code that **must** be executed mutually exclusive with other execution contexts that share resources.